Kilenaitor/questions/README.md

 # Programming Sample Questions
 ## Document Structure
 Each directory has a problem description and an empty file for you to fill in your code.
-You are not required to use this file, as it will be in C++, but it will have the skeleton structure of the problem setup.
+You must use this file and keep the name as-as.
+You may add additional/helper methods so long as you do not change the included method name or the parameters passed to it.
 ## Instructions
 Fork this repository.